funvill/funvill.github.io/_posts/2010-04-12-screw-your-neighbor.md

 The dealer, whose turn comes last, can try to exchange with a card cut from the undealt stock, but if the card obtained is a king, the dealer must keep their original card.

 After the dealer trades the round is done.
-Everyone must show their card and the player, or players with the lowest ranking cards (aces are always low and suits don€™t matter) must place one of their chips into the pot.
+Everyone must show their card and the player, or players with the lowest ranking cards (aces are always low and suits don&quot;t matter) must place one of their chips into the pot.

 If a player has no chips they are eliminated.